Hinzert concentration camp: Location and layout

 Located on the Hochwald plateau, and overlooking the Hunsrück mountain range, the Hinzert concentration camp was named after the nearest village, now called Hinzert-Pölert.
-At an altitude of 550m, the plateau is exposed to much humidity, wind, strong precipitation, fog and glacial temperatures in winter.
+At an altitude of 550m, the plateau was exposed to much humidity, wind, strong precipitation, fog and glacial temperatures in winter.
 The camp was surrounded by a coniferous forest that provided lumber for the camp's construction and maintenance.

 An access road that first bordered the prisoners' cemetery led to a first area guarded by the SS.
 This area contained seven huts, a guard post, the camp's Kommandantur or command post, a garage, workshops, the officers' mess and two SS housing huts.
 This area was decorated with floral and garden arrangements.
 Prisoners were kept in another area measuring approximately 200m by 200m, bordered by a 3m high barbed wire fence with watchtowers.
 The prisoners' area also contained the camp commander's quarters, the clothing workshop, the carpenter's area, the quarantine area, the morgue, a disinfection area and the "cloakroom" where the prisoners' belongings were kept.

 Prisoners were housed in four barracks, each containing two spaces that in turn contained 26 bunk beds for the projected capacity of 208 prisoners.
 Later, straw mattresses were added to increase the total capacity to 560.
 Certain rooms were reserved for a particular category of prisoners, such as the Night and Fog prisoners.

 Three other buildings in the camp contained the local Gestapo offices, the administrative offices and the kitchen.
 Different zones were located around one central roll-call area, the size of which was later reduced as the SS created a neighbouring vegetable patch.
 A mast stood in the centre of the roll-call area bearing loudspeakers through which orders were delivered.
 Prisoners sometimes had to stand still for hours facing the mast as punishment.
 The roll call area was also used as a drill and exercise area, where prisoners had to jump up and down at 4.30 am to the sound of a drum.